RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 You can see that as the member progresses through the three stages, your role as a listener accumulates more possibilities.

 Remember, however, that the member may be at different stages for different problems.

+After the quiz, the next section describes how compliments are used in SFT.

 - Mark each statement true or false:
 - In SFT, small changes often make a big difference.#SFT relies on making small changes that progress towards a solution to the problem.